 Amber Friedman | Biography

-Amber Friedman is an award-winning textile artist, who lives with her family in Powell River, BC following a lifetime of travel and creativity, beginning with her first camera at five years old.
+Amber Friedman is a textile artist, who lives with her family in the qathet region of BC following a lifetime of travel and creativity, beginning with her first camera at five years old.
 She taught herself how to sew and dye fabric at 10 years old, using up all her mother’s white sheets to do so.
-Currently, Friedman is exploring using text in her batik paintings, direction application of Indigo and foraging for medicinal plant colours.
-She is now using botanical dyes for all her paintings and clothing after 6 years of research.
+Currently, Friedman is exploring direct application of Indigo and foraging for local medicinal plant colours.
+She is using botanical dyes exclusively for all her paintings and clothing.